-Llamas’ paintings are beautiful minimalistic realism.
+Kristin’s paintings are beautiful minimalistic realism.
 She follows a linear creative process in the development of each idea, often culminating in witty unrelated objects filling the picture plane.
 The paintings become visual conundrums to be solved by the viewer.

 ~ Susan Shockley, Museum Curator, Parthenon, Nashville, TN

-VISUAL ARTIST, KRISTIN LLAMAS
+VISUAL ARTIST, KRISTIN ABRAHAM (LLAMAS)

-Receiving recognition from the National Society of Arts and Letters, as well as three professional development grants, Kristin’s paintings + installations reside in museum collections including the Tennessee State Museum, the Taube Museum of Art, and the Parthenon Museum, Nashville.
+Receiving recognition from the National Society of Arts and Letters, as well as three professional development grants, Kristin’s paintings and installations reside in museum collections including the Tennessee State Museum, the Taube Museum of Art, and the Parthenon Museum, Nashville.
 She has exhibited in all fifty states of the U.S., along with France, Greece, Italy, and Switzerland, including a presentation at TEDx Nashville.

 For artist inquiries contact here.